2017 Veterinary Scholars Summer Research Program

 - Travel to a national symposium to present your work and meet summer fellows from other colleges (veterinary students only).

 - Veterinary students earn $5,000 for 11 weeks of the summer program and undergraduate students earn $3,000 (May 22, 2017 to August 4, 2017).

 - Program applications are due no later than 5:00 p.m.
 (EST) February 3, 2017.

 Download and complete the application:

-The selected students will be matched with faculty members before the end of March 2015.
-The successful candidates will be expected to write and submit an abstract of their work, and prepare a poster for presentation to an outside company on a field trip, at the Summer Research Program poster session, and at the national symposium.
-Veterinary students are also required to present their poster at the annual College of Veterinary Medicine Phi Zeta Research Day the following spring.
+The selected students will be matched with faculty members by March 31, 2017.
+The successful candidates will be expected to write and submit an abstract of their work, and prepare a poster for presentation to an outside company on a field trip, at the Summer Research Program poster session, and at the national symposium (veterinary students only).
+Veterinary students are also required to present their poster at the annual College of Veterinary Medicine PVM Research Day the following spring.

 Examples of potential faculty mentors and projects from previous years are available, see links to Fellow/Mentor pairings in left-hand column.
 Applications are encouraged from veterinary professional students and undergraduates at universities other than Purdue University.